illinois-stat447/fa22-prj-rongl2-xdai12-zixingd2/README.md

 xdai12: GloVe, Bow and Word2Vec on Drug review data

-zixingd2: BoW,fastText on Amazon and Drug review data
+zixingd2: BoW and/or TF-IDF (if possible) on Amazon and Drug review data

 Comparision can be only a few words and some visualization